 - issue a financial penalty not exceeding £250; or

 - take other action that is both proportionate and relevant to the misconduct e.g. requiring a student to change or leave University accommodation; paying compensation for damage caused; or

 - make a written report to the University Secretary for action under the terms of Regulation for Students 8.1(b)(i), this report will be accompanied by full supporting documentation relating to the case

 The Director of Student Services will notify the student in writing of the outcome of the investigation.

 Appeals against the outcome can be made in writing to the University Secretary within ten working days.

 - In order to identify and respond to patterns of misconduct emerging across the different disciplinary procedures for students, details of all University sanctions will be held on a database.
 This database will not include details of any sanctions imposed by the Students' Union.

-- Details of all sanctions determined by the Head of Student Services under these procedures will be copied to the relevant Director of Studies, supervisor or equivalent.
+- Details of all sanctions determined by the Director of Student Services under these procedures will be copied to the relevant Director of Studies, supervisor or equivalent.

-- Where the Head of Student Services is unavailable to deal with a disciplinary matter an alternate will be nominated to act on his/her behalf.
+- Where the Director of Student Services is unavailable to deal with a disciplinary matter an alternate will be nominated to act on his/her behalf.